-The Financial Aid Department provides expert advisement and application processing to students and parents related to various federal and non-federal financial aid programs.
-Information and guidance on federal and state grants, federal and private student loans, scholarships both internal and external as well as in-school cash payment plans is available.
+The Financial Aid department provides students and parents with expert advisement and application processing related to various federal and non-federal financial aid programs.
+Information and guidance on federal and state grants, federal and private student loans, internal and external scholarships, and in-school cash payment plans are available.
 Financial aid packages generally consist of a combination of funding from more than one program or resource.
 No specific guarantee of financial aid eligibility is made or implied.
-For more information, please contact the Financial Aid Department at the campus where attendance is planned.
+For more information, please contact the Financial Aid department at the campus where attendance is planned.